-Soup is the best!!!
-This soup is the bestest!!!
 Soup-erb as a light lunch or supper and great as a starter for a Japanese banquet.
 Miso Soup with Tofu and Shitake Mushrooms has no added fat, is chock-full of nutrient dense miso and tastes amazing!
 If you want something more substantial add a small portion of Basics – Perfect Plain Rice in the bottom of your bowl of Miso Soup with Tofu and Shitake Mushrooms.

 Miso is a traditional Japanese seasoning produced by fermenting soybeans with salt and koji (a type of fungus) Other ingredients are often added to the ferment including rice or barley (and others).
 Miso paste is usually sold in jars and is the basis for miso soup.
 Be cautious when buying miso.
 There are lots and lots of types of miso out there many are barley based and many are not gluten-free and vegan.
 Brown rice miso is a good product to look for – and check the label carefully.